mpfoley73/mlb-games/README.md

-# cleveland-mlb-attendance
+# cleveland-mlb-games

- Cleveland MLB (Indians) baseball attendance forecast
+Cleveland MLB (Indians) baseball game forecast

 ## What the project does

+This project forecasts monthly average game duration for the Cleveland Indians using historical data from [https://www.baseball-reference.com](https://www.baseball-reference.com).

 ## Why the project is useful
 ## How users can get started with the project
 ## Where users can get help with your project